Autodesk-Forge/forge-premium-report/dist1/README.md

 ### Deployment

+The above sample is deployed on https://autodesk-forge.github.io/forge-premium-report/

-Deploy it using GitHub pages.
+To deploy your changed code use GitHub pages.
 Follow this [tutorial](https://www.youtube.com/watch?v=SKXkC4SqtRk)

 Note- As soon as you deploy it the redirect URL becomes the deployment domain.